molmod/openmm-tutorial-msbs/README.md

 results correctly.
 This tutorial assumes the students have a basic knowledge of Python.

-This tutorial is strongly inspired by several online resources (tutorials, documentation and examples) of the OpenMM, Python, NumPy, Matplotlib and other projects.
+All material strongly inspired by several online resources (tutorials, documentation and examples) of the OpenMM, Python, NumPy, Matplotlib and other projects.
 The main pointers are: